riggerthegeek/steeplejack/docs/api/lib/logger.md

 ---

-### level => string

-Setter and getter of the error level - below that level, logs are not stored.
-Must be one of `getLogLevel` array.

----

 ### debug (...args: any[]) => Logger

 Log the message at the debug level.
 Any number of arguments can be passed, depending on what requires logging.
 At the very least, it should